prosolvo4th/esp32_openocd_espidf_rpi/README.md

 Setup ESP-IDF
 -
 ESPRESSIF has good enough documentation.
 Just follow the instructions: [Standard Toolchain Setup for Linux and macOS](https://docs.espressif.com/projects/esp-idf/en/v5.1.1/esp32/get-started/linux-macos-setup.html).
-The only recommenation: do not add permanently exporting envorionment by adding the next line to your `.bashrc`.
+The only recommenation: do not add permanently exporting envorionment by adding it into your `.bashrc`.
 Instead, add alias:

 	alias get_idf=". $HOME/esp/esp-idf/export.sh ; PS1=\"(ESP-IDF)$PS1\""